JUB-Yoush/personal-site/src/routes/blog/jjpa-fa24.md

 Anyway, not associating your personal opinions with your professional opinions allows you to be more flexible and not let what you say or think impact your professional life.
 Not that I'm secretly racist and don't want to get fired.
 But big tech companies like Google are nice to work at, but are antithetical to some of my opinions on "good" software.
 I do like to be open and I enjoy sharing here on this site, so I'm not sure if I'd scrub super personally identifying information off here and make "private" and "professional" websites, but it's something I'm thinking about.
 I've met people who do and don't separate their personal and professional work, It's up to the individual, and how much they want to share to others.

 ## 11. use your benifits you're already paying for them
-- Get massages, talk to someone about your mental health, Get a free E-scooter (although the scooter itself was nice but the process to get and later return it was kinda cumbersome.
-Why did Fed Ex change their mind about being able to mail a scooter back, after sending one back from the SAME Fed Ex????), Get your wisdom teeth removed (I know an intern who did this, american healthcare moment)
+Get massages, talk to someone about your mental health, Get a free E-scooter (although the scooter itself was nice but the process to get and later return it was kinda cumbersome.
+Why did Fed Ex change their mind about being able to mail a scooter back, after sending one back from the SAME Fed Ex????), Get your wisdom teeth removed (I know an intern who did this, american healthcare moment, speaking of-)

-## I have no oppinion on american healthcare because I didn't have to experince it
+## I have no opinion on american healthcare because I didn't have to experience it
 and maybe that's for the best actually.

 ## 12. university house parties are exactly as I anticipated them to be